 Silver Efex Pro

-Viveza is another colour enhancement program.
+Viveza is another color enhancement program.
 It emphasizes localized adjustments using Control Points.
 Control Points are like radial filters.
-You can globally change colours or select an area for enhancement.
+You can globally change colors or select an area for enhancement.

 The newest addition to the Nik line-up is Perspective Efex.
 It was launched in 2020 with Nik Collection 3.
 It automatically adjusts known lens-specific distortions, or you can manually alter geometric distortions.